geogardenclub/geogardenclub_ai_playground/README.md

     ggc_find_gardeners.dart          # return all gardens in Chapter.
 ```

-Basically, the top-level files in the lib/ directory implement the basic UI.
-Each file in the commands/ directory implements a Widget that interacts with the Gemini model in a certain way.
+Basically, the top-level files in the lib/ directory implement the UI.
+Each file in the commands/ directory implements a Widget that interacts with the Gemini model in a certain way, and shows up as an icon underneath the text field.
 Finally, the tools/ directory more-or-less implements the "prompt engineering": how the model can access data about GeoGardenClub.

 ## Prompt Engineering for GeoGardenClub